-Start by determining whether you can protect all of your home equity in bankruptcy.
+Start by determining whether you can protect your home equity in bankruptcy.

-Here's how the homestead exemption works in Chapters 7 and 13.
+Here's how these exemptions work in Chapters 7 and 13.

-Suppose the exemption isn't enough to cover all of your home equity.
-In that case, the Chapter 7 court-appointed trustee will sell your house.
+If the exemption isn't enough to cover your home equity, the Chapter 7 court-appointed trustee will sell your house.
 With the proceeds, the trustee will pay off the mortgage, give you the homestead exemption amount, and deduct sales costs and the trustee's fee.
 The trustee will use the remaining amount to pay other debts.

 Chapter 13 bankruptcy works differently.
 Instead of giving up property you can't protect with an exemption, you'll pay for the nonexempt portion in your plan.